abpuccini/Kickstarter-Analysis/README.md

 ## Analysis

-Here is the data sheets and figures to conduct the Kickstarter analysis.
+Here is the data sheets and figures to conduct the Kickstarter analysis. [download this](KickstarterTableAnalysis.xlsx)

 ![KickstarterTableAnalysis](Images/KickstarterTableAnalysis.png)